Skip to content

 1. 01

-Submit your marriage documents to the Copenhagen Kommune at least four weeks before your wedding date — the process is simple but requires processing time.
-Many couples handle the paperwork remotely before arriving.
+Submit your marriage documents to the Copenhagen Kommune at least four weeks before your wedding date — the process is simple but requires processing time, and many couples handle the paperwork remotely before arriving.

 2. 02

-Book a Nyhavn photo session during golden hour for the iconic colourful harbour house backdrop — it is the single most recognisable image of Copenhagen and photographs beautifully at any time of year.
+Book a Nyhavn photo session during golden hour for the iconic colourful harbour-house backdrop — it is the most recognisable image of Copenhagen and photographs beautifully year-round.

 3. 03

-Copenhagen's restaurant scene is extraordinary.
-For your reception, consider a private dining experience at a top restaurant rather than a traditional banquet — the quality of food and service in Copenhagen's restaurant private rooms surpasses many traditional wedding venues.
+Consider a private dining experience at a top restaurant rather than a traditional banquet hall — Copenhagen’s restaurant private rooms offer food and service quality that surpasses many dedicated wedding venues.

 4. 04

-Summer in Copenhagen means extended daylight: in June, the sun does not set until nearly 10 pm, giving you extraordinarily long golden-hour windows for evening ceremonies and outdoor receptions.
+Summer in Copenhagen means extraordinary daylight: in June, the sun does not set until nearly 10 PM, giving you remarkably long golden-hour windows for evening ceremonies and outdoor receptions.

 5. 05

-Consider extending your celebration with a day trip to the Louisiana Museum of Modern Art (40 minutes north of Copenhagen) — the museum's sculpture garden overlooking the Øresund strait is one of Scandinavia's most beautiful settings for a pre-wedding gathering.
+Extend your celebration with a day trip to the Louisiana Museum of Modern Art (40 minutes north) — its sculpture garden overlooking the Øresund strait is one of Scandinavia’s most beautiful settings for a pre-wedding gathering.

 6. 06